 |photo: Gustavo Barrios

 Yuyi Morales was born in Xalapa, Mexico, where she currently resides.
 She lived for many years in the San Francisco Bay Area and maintains close relations with booksellers and librarians there.
 A professional storyteller, dancer, choreographer, puppeteer and artist, Morales has won the prestigious Pura Belpré Award for Illustration five times, for Just a Minute (2003), Los Gatos Black on Halloween (2006), Just in Case (2008), Niño Wrestles the World (2013) and Viva Frida (2014), also a Caldecott Honor Book.
-Morales's new picture book, Dreamer, (Neal Porter/Holiday House, September 4, 2018), is an account of her own immigration experience, moving her baby son to the United States.
+Morales's new picture book, Dreamers, (Neal Porter/Holiday House, September 4, 2018), is an account of her own immigration experience, moving her baby son to the United States.

 How do you see Dreamers?